 And then, of course, so that would be Russian paid-for lies to influence the election.

-The bulk of the unver.
+The bulk of the unverified.

-Now we know in August, Bruce Orr testified under oath that he warned everybody, all these top players in the FBI and the Department of Justice that Christopher Steele hates the president, doesn't want him elected.
+Now we know in August, Bruce Orr testified under oath that he warned everybody, all these top players in the FBI and the Department of Justice, that Christopher Steele hates the president, doesn't want him elected.

 He has a bias.